mauroservienti/milestone.github.io/_posts/2019-03-21-the-viewmodels-lists-composition-dance.md

 - Services ViewModel Composition
 ---

-We've recently had a [look at some pseudo code showing how Single Item Composition could work](https://milestone.topics.it/2019/03/06/viewmodel-composition-show-me-the-code.html).
+We recently [looked at some pseudo code showing how Single Item Composition could work](https://milestone.topics.it/2019/03/06/viewmodel-composition-show-me-the-code.html).
 At the end of that article the composition flow was summarized using the following diagram:

 ![composition engine information flow](https://milestone.topics.it/img/posts/viewmodel-composition-show-me-the-code/1551868103502.png){:class="img-responsive"}